opensearch-project/project-website/_community_members/kdooyong.md

 redirect_from: '/authors/kdooyong/'
 ---

 **Dooyong Kim** is a software engineer at AWS working on the OpenSearch Project and Amazon OpenSearch Service.
-His primary interests include machine learning, vector search.
-Outside of work, he enjoys reading and taking a nap in sofa afternoon.
+His primary interests include machine learning and vector search.
+Outside of work, he enjoys reading and taking a nap on a sofa in the afternoon.